DecentricCorp/Lightrail-API-Docs/use-cases/giftcode-checkout.md

 This document is a quick guide to processing Lightrail value redemption (e.g. gift codes or customer account credits) at the order checkout.
 We discuss the main flow based on gift codes; using a Lightrail account credit instead of a gift code is straightforwardly similar and will be briefly discussed [at the end](#using-account-credits).

+The focus of this document is to provide a quick step-by-step guide to implementing this use-case by directly calling the Lightrail API.

+- If you would like to learn more about Lightrail concepts, checkout the [Lightrail Object Model](https://jsapi.apiary.io/apis/giftbitcurrencyapi/introduction/getting-started/base-url.html#use-cases-anchor)
-The focus of this document is implementing this use-case by directly calling the Lightrail API.
-If you are looking for client libraries specific to a language or technology, check out our [integration projects](https://github.com/Giftbit/Lightrail-API-Docs/blob/usecases/Integrations.md).
+- If you are looking for client libraries specific to a language or technology, check out our [Client Libraries and Integrations](https://jsapi.apiary.io/apis/giftbitcurrencyapi/introduction/getting-started/base-url.html#integrations-anchor).

 ## Use-Case